scality/Zenko/charts/README.md

 Zenko Helm Chart
 ================
 This is a [Helm] Chart for [Scality] [Zenko].
 To get started, you'll need a [Kubernetes] cluster, initialized with Helm.
+Checkout the [minikube](./minikube.md) for a local or single machine deployment.

 First, retrieve all dependencies: